JulianusIV/D2Calculator/README.md

 ## How to build and run this yourself:

-In order to build this project you will need the [.NET 5.0 SDK x64](https://dotnet.microsoft.com/download).
+In order to build this project you will need the [.NET SDK x64](https://dotnet.microsoft.com/download).

-To download the Project binaries you can go to the [main page of this GitHub repo](https://github.com/JulianusIV/D2Calculator), click the big green "Code" button on the pot right, and click download zip:
+To download the Project binaries you can go to the [main page of this GitHub repo](https://github.com/JulianusIV/D2Calculator), click the big green "Code" button on the top right, and click download zip:
 ![grafik](https://user-images.githubusercontent.com/65790187/140717220-fa566ba3-8e18-4ba1-8da4-9befee95bad4.png)

 Unpack the archive to a folder of your choice, navigate to the generated folder "D2Calculator-master", where you will see a bunch of files, one of them being "D2Calculator.sln"

-Shift + right click the background and select "Open PowerShell window here", or copy the path, open PowerShell and navigate to the folder using cd [FilePath]
+Shift + right click the background and select "Open PowerShell window here" ("Open in Windows Terminal" if you are on Win11), or copy the path, open PowerShell and navigate to the folder using cd [FilePath]

 run
 ```powershell